TinkerTools/.github/profile/README.md

-# TinkerTools on GitHub: Software from the TinkerTools Community
+# Molecular Modeling Software from the TinkerTools Community